 Against players who are bluffing at such a high frequency, all you need to do to profit is find a small piece of the board (even ace high is good enough sometimes) and hold on for dear life.
 While sometimes they may go on rushes or hot runs where they constantly outdraw you and make strong hands, in the long run, they're going to bluff all their money away so you need to be there to catch it.

 A nit, however, is the polar opposite of a maniac.
-They take playing tight to a new level.
+They take playing tight to a new level by playing a very small percentage of hands.
 These players barely play any hands preflop and even when they do, they require a strong hand to continue against a bet postflop.
 If the average player plays around 18-24% of hands, these players are lucky if they break double digits.

 The best thing about playing against these types of players is that your win percentage versus them is going to be insanely high due to the amount they fold.
 If you see one of them in the blinds, it's almost like playing without someone sat in that seat.
 You can widen your range with these players in the blinds as you're more likely to get your raise through and pick up the blinds.